12 Nested Layouts

 quad_continuousv_plot

-When ggheatmap()/quad_layout() is added to a vertical stack_layout(), the inherited matrix is transposed before use.
-This is because the columns of ggheatmap()/quad_layout() must match the number of observations in stack_layout().
+When adding ggheatmap()/quad_layout() to a vertical stack_layout(), the inherited matrix is automatically transposed.
+This ensures the columns of the nested plot align with the observations of the stack.

 stack_discretev(small_mat) +